 In most cases, many analysts consider both qualitative and quantitative analysis when conducting fundamental analysis.

 Fundamental analysis is the root of most stock valuation techniques.
-There are thousands of stock valuation formulas.
-But by using a fundamental equation with real economic and financial data it can be a more systematic valuation method.
-Especially when compared to other valuation methods.
+By using a fundamental equation with real economic and financial data, investors can have a more systematic valuation approach.

-But also using qualitative fundamental information can be an important aspect of valuing a company.
-Company characteristics such as quality of management and industry environment should never be overlooked.
+Using qualitative fundamental information can also be an important aspect of valuing a company.
+Company characteristics such as the quality of management and industry environment should never be overlooked.

 So, by focusing on the fundamentals of a business, value investors can calculate the intrinsic value of a stock.
 The goal here is to find opportunities to buy stocks at discounted prices.
 When the market later catches up, the investment will prove whether or not it was a success.